 ‘Or, to look at a positive diversion,’ Eli said, ‘you were distracted away from the Lowlands by your Mountain visions.
 Just look at what you discovered about yourself that you would never have learned had you stayed home eating Christmas pudding.
 The path is seldom a straight line.
 More often than not, it’s very circuitous; as was your path with Julianne, even before your body arrived at the hospital.’

 ‘Wait a minute; are you telling me I met her somewhere before?
-I don't remember sleeping with anyone named Julianne, unless you mean small talk while being happily squeezed in with her on a crowded Tube.’
+I don't remember sleeping with anyone named Julianne unless you mean small talk while being happily squeezed in with her on a crowded Tube.’

-‘It’s possible you may have bumped into each somewhere along the way in London,’ he said, ‘but that’s not what I’m suggesting.
+‘It’s possible you may have bumped into each other somewhere along the way in London,’ he said, ‘but that’s not what I’m suggesting.
 What I’m referring to is perhaps something far more significant.
 When you see her, look deeply into her eyes to see if you can find a mystery hidden there, perhaps one that involves you.
-Carefully observe her demeanor, character and personality, and then ask yourself whether you sense her presence from somewhere; perhaps another plane of existence.’
+Carefully observe her demeanour, character and personality, and then ask yourself whether you sense her presence from somewhere; perhaps another plane of existence.’

 ‘I’m not sure that what you’re saying, Eli; doesn’t make a lot of sense.’

 ‘Perhaps not,’ he said, ‘but at least for now be aware there may be more to Julianne than what you realize.
 And no, we’re not saying this because we’re operating a match-making service; that has never been our line of work – at least not until now.
-But as we said, whatever you decide to do with Julianne, or she decides to do with you, is perfectly acceptable in this free will universe.
+But as we said, whatever you decide to do with Julianne, or she decides to do with you, is perfectly acceptable in this free-will universe.
 Who knows, one day you may wake up and decide you would prefer to live out your life as a celibate desert monk.’

 ‘We understand that,’ Mo said, ‘which is why the most important part of your curriculum is to first discover who you are; first with yourself, and then with others.
 And when you do, you will have discovered the essence of love.
 In fact, this is the most important part of anyone’s curriculum – even for desert monks.